Flora Public Library

 In making decisions, the library will consider the Indiana County Metrics Map (https://www.coronavirus.in.gov/2393.htm) which reports weekly updates on Covid-19 cases in each county.
 The map will determine in which level of service the library will operate.
 The library will respond to rising cases documented on the map in the following ways:

 The library operates in Limited Essential Service.
 The library will operate at normal hours or truncated hours determined by the library director and offer programming that is limited to a max of 10 participants.
 The county metrics map will be closely monitored to determine if further precautions will needed to be taken.
 The amount of time that library patrons spend in the library can be limited by the director.
-Gatherings in the library outside of programming are not allowed.
-Masks and social distancing are required to be in the building.
+Gatherings in the library outside of programming during library hours are not allowed.
+Masks and social distancing are recommended to be in the building.
+The director and library board can decide if masks will be mandatory.
 Small meeting rooms may be closed for public use.
 The number of computers available for use in the library is limited by social distancing requirements.
 Use of laptops may be limited.

-The library operates under digital only service.
+The library may operate under digital only service.
+If open, the same precautions detailed in yellow will be followed.
+Children’s programming is suspended.
 The library offers curbside service through phone and email.
 The Richter Room will also be open for appointment only computer use.
 Patrons can reserve an hour-long block of time between 10 - 5, with the possibility of extending time up to one additional hour if the room is not scheduled for the following block of time.
 One person or a family unit of up to five members can use the room during the hour-long reservation.
 To reserve the room, patrons must call ahead and let staff know the time they plan to come and number of family members who will accompany them.
 When patrons set up an appointment, they will be asked questions to determine if they have COVID-19 symptoms.
 Screening questions are taken from the CDC website and used to determine if patrons are exhibiting COVID-19.
 Any answers that indicate they are showing symptoms will disqualify them from using the room.
 They will enter the room through the side door near the parking lot.
 They must remain in the Richter Room during their visit.
 If patrons need to print, they can call circ staff who will bring them their requested paperwork.
 The room will be cleaned in-between patron visits.

 The library operates under digital only service.
 The library closes and offers curbside service.
 Patron questions are answered over the phone or through email.